Lordstown Motors says it has no binding purchase orders from customers

-June 17 (Reuters) - Lordstown Motors (RIDE.O), which recently raised concerns about its ability to remain in business, said on Thursday it did not have any binding purchase orders or commitments from customers.
+(Reuters) -Lordstown Motors, which recently raised concerns about its ability to remain in business, said on Thursday it did not have any binding purchase orders or commitments from customers.

 “Although these vehicle purchase agreements provide us with a significant indicator of demand for the Endurance, these agreements do not represent binding purchase orders or other firm purchase commitments,” the company said in a filing with the U.S. securities regulator.